 All of these threats are malicious in nature.
 One of the worst parts is that if your site becomes infected by code injection or cross site scripting, you can infect computers of visitors coming to your site.
 Not a very good thing for your business reputation.

 We all have (or should have) some kind of antivirus installed on our computers.
-We have for years to protect them from viruses attached to emails.
+We have, for years, used antivirus software to protect them from viruses attached to emails.
 Now we have to protect them from simply viewing an infected website.